 SOURCE: U.S. Department of Transportation, Bureau of Transportation Statistics, Bikeshare and Scooter Systems, available at https://data.bts.gov/Bicycles-and-Pedestrians/Locations-of-Docked-Bikeshare-Stations-by-System-a/7m5x-ubud

-The New York State Legislature passed legislation as part of the 2020 State Budget that will regulate e-bikes and scooters.
+New York State passed legislation in 2020 State Budget to regulate e-bikes and scooters.
 In 2021, the NYSAMPO developed an e-bikes fact sheet summarizing what e-bikes are, what the law states, and where to find more information.

-New York State provides detailed information on various types of mobility providers across the state as well as traffic, travel and transit information through the 511NY website and 511NYRideshare website.
+New York State provides 888 information on various types of mobility providers across the state as well as traffic, travel and transit information through the 511NY website and 511NYRideshare website.